rtbins/Capstone-MachineLearning-Nanodegree/proposal.md

 This work is towards utilizing Recurrent Neural Nets to predict the stock prices (for a 7 day period).
 The aim here is to leverage modeling abilities of neural networks for time series forecasting[3].
 Time series forecasting is a difficult type of predictive modeling problem, as it has added complexity of sequence dependence among the input variables[7].
 Recurrent neural networks have been quite successful in modeling time series data.
 LSTM is a type of RNN which can model short-term memory over a long period of time.
 Using LSTM enables us to model sequence dependence as short-term memory and incorporate it as a feature in our model.

 ### Problem Statement
 Project's aim is to give a 7 day prediction (forecast) for stock prices.
+This is a regression problem.
 The model should satisfy,

 Category | Description